-But the Nazareth anthem “Hair of the Dog” is almost a primo Guns n’ Roses song to begin with, muscular riffing, forged-iron arpeggios, enraged lyrics just built for Axl’s manly scream, exactly the sort of thing Guns n’ Roses is best at—hip wiggle music, ’70s sounding without being explicitly retro—powered by the sort of glam-groove Slash guitar and oddly baroque Matt Sorum drumming that seem merely overwrought elsewhere on the album.
+But the Nazareth anthem “Hair of the Dog” is almost a primo Guns n’ Roses song to begin with: muscular riffing, forged-iron arpeggios, enraged lyrics just built for Axl’s manly scream.
+Exactly the sort of thing Guns n’ Roses is best at: hip wiggle music, ’70s sounding without being explicitly retro, and powered by the sort of glam-groove Slash guitar and oddly baroque Matt Sorum drumming that seem merely overwrought elsewhere on the album.
 “Buick Makane” works the complex riff until it screams.

-Punk-rock virtues are most apparent in the Duff-sung version of Johnny Thunders’ “You Can’t Put Your Arms Around a Memory,” which features irregular arrangements, wavery vocals, even a splash of vulnerability.
+Punk rock virtues are most apparent in the Duff-sung version of Johnny Thunders’ “You Can’t Put Your Arms Around a Memory,” which features irregular arrangements, wavery vocals, and even a splash of vulnerability.

 It’s also the one song on the album you will probably fast-forward through in the car or skip on the record.

 Still, I love The Spaghetti Incident?.
 It takes me back to a simpler time when gas was still a buck, Beavis and Butthead were controversial, and it was only the parking lot of the World Trade Center that got bombed.